LaunchCode-Education-Archived/csharp-web-development/src/chapters/control-flow-and-collections/conditionals.rst

 Let’s consider an **if statement** with no ``else`` clause.

-In C# this pattern is simply written as:
+In C#, this pattern is simply written as:

 .. sourcecode:: csharp
    :linenos: